effektif/user-docs/docs/examples/ship-product-from-warehouse.rst

 Context
 ^^^^^^^

-A product manufacturer typically runs warehouses that contain an inventory of products, ready to be shipped to customers.
+A product manufacturer typically runs warehouses that contain an inventory of products, ready to ship to customers.
-In the warehouse is where, a customer order - initially just information - results in physical activity and becomes associated with physical products.
+In the warehouse, a customer order - initially just information - results in physical activity and becomes associated with physical products.

-This process is a subprocess in a broader customer order process that happens in the context of a warehouse.
+This process participates in a broader customer order process that happens in the context of a warehouse.
-This may be orchestrated by the order status that triggers the process, and the order status that results from process completion.
+The order status that triggers this process, and changes when this process completes, may orchestrate this process.

 Trigger
 ^^^^^^^